 The outcome of the investigation will be presented to the Board of Directors, who will then make a collective decision on corrective measures to take, if applicable.
 The whole process shall be documented in a written report and kept by the Receiving Officers for a minimum period of 5 years.

-In the case where the whistleblower reveals their identity or leaves their contact information, the Company will acknowledge receipt of their report in writing within a reasonable period after the report is received.
-If appropriate, the Company will endeavour to keep the whistleblower informed of the progress and outcome of the investigation.
+In the case where the whistleblower reveals their identity or leaves their contact information, the Company will acknowledge receipt of their report in writing within a reasonable period after the report is received, and in any event within 2 weeks.
+Where deemed appropriate by the Company under the circumstances and provided that such whistleblower has indicated his/her contact details in the report, the Company will keep the whistleblower informed of the progress of the investigation.